 However, most of us admit to using a computer or phone right before going to sleep, which is a big no-no according to most experts, as it impacts your sleep quality and your alertness the next day.
 Additionally, 62 percent of respondents admitted to eating within two hours of going to bed, and about 35 percent said they rarely take naps.
 Could it be that some of these factors are playing into our anxiety-induced dreams?

 How We Dream When We Dream

-When it comes to dreaming of falling, being chased, getting naughty with a stranger, or losing our teeth, what’s the rest of the story?
+When it comes to dreaming of falling, being chased, or losing our teeth, what’s the rest of the story?

 According to our findings, most dreams are somewhat realistic (about 43 percent), and most respondents (51 percent) think the purpose of their dreams is to express their inner fears and anxieties.
 Further, 42 percent of people say they remember their dreams at least once a week.
 Over 51 percent say they’ve had lucid dreams at some point in their life, in which they knew they were dreaming and had some control over the direction of the dream.

 As we were wrapping up our dream research, we also wondered how this data stacked up between genders.
 Who was more likely to remember their dreams?
 And does gender impact which dreams you’re most likely to have?

 It turns out, women are more likely than men to remember their dreams, which makes sense considering that women have better short-term memory for daily events, according to the Association for Psychological Science.
 Looking at the results, about 43 percent of women indicated they remember their dreams at least once a week, while about 41 percent of men remember the same.
 Notably, about 24 percent of women remember their dreams almost every night versus about 14 percent for men.

 Men and women also reported a marked difference in the types of dreams they have.
 Women are more likely to dream about being chased or losing teeth.
 Men, conversely, are more likely to have positive dreams, such as flying or getting rich.